openharmony/third_party_gn/docs/reference.md

   specified, variables in the current scope will be clobbered (the latter is important because most targets have an implicit configs list, which means it wouldn't work at all if it didn't clobber).

-  The sources assignment filter (see "gn help set_sources_assignment_filter") is never applied by this function.
-It's assumed than any desired filtering was already done when sources was set on the from_scope.

   If variables_to_not_forward_list is non-empty, then it must contains a list of variable names that will not be forwarded.
 This is mostly useful when